jankocivic/Harvey-group/Dirac_user_guide.md

 For generating a formatted checkpoint file, type into the terminal:
 `/usr/local/chem/g16A03/formchk <GAUSSIAN_CHECKPOINT>`

+### Submitting an Orca Job

+Similar to the subg16 script, I wrote a suborc5 script to facilitate the submission of Orca jobs directly from Orca input files.
+The script is located at `/home/janko/Scripts/suborc5`.
+Unlike the subg16 script, here you must specify the number of CPU cores manually in the input file with `%pal nprocs <NUM_CORES> end`.
+The memory should also be set manually in the input file with `%MaxCore <MEMORY>`.
+The input file should have an .inp extension.
+The geometry should be specified in the input file or read in from an xyz file, which should be located in the same folder as the Orca input file.
+Optionally, you can also provide a relative path to a gbw file from which you want to read in the initial guess.
+The script will copy the gbw file and change its name to match the base name of the input file.
+To submit, type the following into the terminal:
+`/home/janko/Scripts/suborc5 <NODE> <ORCA_INPUT_FILE> /temp0/user_name [<GBW_FILE>]`

+In the event of unexpected behavior, analyze the generated .job file.
+You are welcome to copy the suborc5 script and modify it according to your needs.

 ### Submitting a Python job

 In case you want to launch a python script and run it using your anaconda <ENV>, put these commands inside job submission file: